Biopesticide

-A Biopesticide is a biological substance or organism that damages, kills, or repels organisms seens as pests.
-Biological pest management intervention involves predatory, parasitic, or chemical relationships.
+A biopesticide is a biological substance or organism that damages, kills, or repels pests.
+Biological pest management utilizes predatory, parasitic, or biochemical interactions with the targeted pest.

-They are obtained from organisms including plants, bacteria and other microbes, fungi, nematodes, etc. They are components of integrated pest management (IPM) programmes, and have received much practical attention as substitutes to synthetic chemical plant protection products (PPPs).
+Biopesticides are traditionally obtained through bioprospecting from organisms including plants, bacteria, microbes, fungi, nematodes, etc. They are components of integrated pest management (IPM) programmes, and have received much practical attention as substitutes to synthetic pesticides.